HL7/fhir-military-service/input/pagecontent/implementation.md

 <p class=MsoNormal><span style='font-size:10.0pt;font-family:"Verdana",sans-serif;
 color:black'>A service history episode may reference zero or more Combat episodes.
-This profile is based on the default FHIR Observation profile and The base profile is a newly defined </span><a href="#BKM_338246A9_68AC_41FA_BCF2_160954A8D9F2"><span style='font-size:10.0pt;
+This profile is based on the default FHIR Observation profile and the base profile is a newly defined </span><a href="#BKM_338246A9_68AC_41FA_BCF2_160954A8D9F2"><span style='font-size:10.0pt;
 font-family:"Verdana",sans-serif'>Employment </span></a><a